mpizenberg/lowrr/README.md

 ## Lib documentation

-In addition to the `lowrr` executable, that is compiled from `src/main.rs`, we also provide the code in the form of a library, so that it can easily be re-used for other Rust applications.
+In addition to the `lowrr` executable compiled from `src/main.rs`, we also provide the code in the form of a library, so that it can easily be re-used for other Rust applications.
-The library code is fully documented, and the documentation is automatically generated and made available at https://matthieu.pizenberg.pages.unicaen.fr/low-rank-registration
+The API documentation of the library is available at
+TODO: change that
+https://matthieu.pizenberg.pages.unicaen.fr/low-rank-registration

 ## Unfamiliar with Rust?